-Surely, you think, there must be a good reason so many skin-care companies include alcohol in their products.
+Surely, you think, there must be a good reason so many skincare companies include alcohol in their products.
 Right?
 Of course, there are a few reasons, but in our experience, there are only two primary explanations.
-As mentioned above, alcohol can make a thick skin-care product feel almost weightless, creating a deceptively pleasant aesthetic.
+Firstly, alcohol can make a thick skincare product feel almost weightless, creating a deceptively pleasant aesthetic.

 Nowadays, most medical professionals do not use alcohol to clean wounds, so this is less of an issue than many think.
-Not only is alcohol destructive, it's also ineffective at sterilizing wounded, open skin.
+Not only is alcohol destructive, it's also ineffective at sterilising wounded, open skin.
 According to a report in Dermatology Clinics Journal, "…studies have demonstrated little benefit in [alcohol and topical antiseptics] disinfecting open wounds.
 Antiseptics are inactivated by organic matter such as clotted blood, serum, pus, and foreign bodies."
-Although alcohol disinfects skin, which is why the doctor or nurse often swabs your skin before giving you a shot), applying alcohol to an open wound is incredibly harmful – physicians clean wounds with either sterile water, saline solution, or iodine.
+Although alcohol disinfects skin (which is why the doctor or nurse often swabs your skin before giving you a shot) applying alcohol to an open wound is incredibly harmful – physicians clean wounds with either sterile water, saline solution, or iodine.

 The consumer's go-to site for medical advice, WedMD, states that, "rubbing alcohol to clean an injury can actually harm the tissue and delay healing."

-Alcohol has two benefits that could reasonably appeal to someone with acne and/or oily skin.
+Alcohol has two benefits that could reasonably appeal to someone with oily skin and/or acne.
 Alcohol can kill acne-causing bacteria on the surface of the skin, which is why some swear by alcohol-based anti-acne products to reduce their breakouts.
 Alcohol also quickly de-greases skin, and that instant gratification is attractive to those with super-oily complexions.